alkhimey/Ada_Kernel_Module_Framework/README.md

 * **testing-utils** - Helper scripts for testing.

-* **examples** - This directory contains subdirectories with source code for example kernel modules.
+* **examples** - This directory contains subdirectories with source code example kernel modules.
 Some of these are also being used as regression tests.

 * **examples/template** - A simple module that can be used as a starting point.